CYCNO/wodo/readme.md

 ## ✨ Future Todos
 - [ ] Ask About branch configuration when creating new one like, how big each todo size should be and color of the terminal and more
-- [ ] Able to change `settings.json` and configure colors of terminal
+- [ ] Able to change `settings.json` and configure colors, check box style and themes of table
 - [ ] Able to edit todos and rename branches

 ## ✨ Installation